maya1190/RecommendingItems/README.md

 # RecommendingItems
-This python script is used to recommend product items based on the history of those items brought in combination.
-It is a small, basic recommending program.
+RecommendingItems is a Python script that provides recommendations for product items based on the historical purchasing patterns of customers.
+It is a basic recommendation program that utilizes item association analysis.

 License
 This project is licensed under the MIT License.
 Please review the LICENSE file for more details.

-This project was doen for a univeristy assigment, so if you decide to use this I am not liable for any mistakes.
+Disclaimer
+The RecommendingItems script was created for educational purposes as part of a university assignment.
+It is a basic implementation and may not be suitable for production-level use.
+The author cannot be held liable for any mistakes, errors, or consequences arising from the usage of this script.

+If you have any questions or concerns, please contact the project owner.